spear-sim/spear/README.md

 - The OpenBot and Fetch assets in this repository are licensed under a [CC0 License](http://creativecommons.org/publicdomain/zero/1.0)
 - The `apartment`, `debug`, `warehouse` scenes are licensed under a [CC0 License](http://creativecommons.org/publicdomain/zero/1.0)
-- The license for the `StarterContent` assets found in the `debug` scenes is given [here](https://www.unrealengine.com/en-US/eula/unreal)
+- The license for the `StarterContent` assets referenced in the `debug` scenes is given [here](https://www.unrealengine.com/en-US/eula/unreal)
 - The license for the `kujiale` scenes is given [here](LICENSE_KUJIALE.txt)